risor-io/risor/docs/data-types.md

 ## List

-Lists in Tamarin behave very similarly to lists in Python.
+Lists in Risor behave very similarly to lists in Python.
 Methods and indexing on lists are the primary way to interact with these objects.
 A list can store objects of any types, including a mix of types in one list.